weekendfamily/foodforthepeople/_posts/blog/2017-01-19-easy-chicken-stew.md

 date: 2017-01-19 22:20:02.000000000 +02:00
 ---

-So, I am living abroad, still honing in my cooking skills and think of the tasty food my used to do and I can't quite replicate.
-I am really aching for some comfort stew.
+So, I am living abroad, still honing my cooking skills and I start thinking of all the tasty food my mum used to do, but I can't quite replicate.
+I am really aching for some comfort food in the form of a stew.
 What to do?

 Well, go straight to the source: call home.
 So I did.
-Multiple times.
-I kept forgetting about the recipe.
-Writing it here will hopefully prevent that in that future.
+Multiple times in fact because I kept forgetting the recipe.
+Hopefully writing it here will prevent that in that future.
+Not that I mind calling home.

-This recipe kind of thicks all the boxes for me:
+Anyway, this recipe ticks all the boxes for me:

 - it can be prepared in a few minutes;
-- requires almost no supervision, which means one do something else whilst it cooks, for instance take a shower;
+- requires almost no supervision while cooking, which means can one do something else whilst it cooks, for instance take a shower;
 - minimal cooking skills;
 - minimal set of ingredients;
 - dead cheap;
+- Works for dinner parties;
 - can be prepared in advance for guests;
 - tasty.